UoMResearchIT/r-tidyverse-digital-humanities/_episodes/04-data-structures-part1.md

 teaching: 75
 exercises: 20
 questions:
-- "How can I read tabular data in R?"
+- "How can I read and write tabular data in R?"
 - "What are the basic data types in R?"
 - "How do I represent categorical information in R?"
 - "How do I determine the type, class and structure of an object?"